 Is mortgage refinancing right for me?

 The goal of refinancing your home loan is to help make your monthly mortgage payments more affordable by refinancing to a lower interest rate or from an adjustable-rate into a fixed-rate loan.

-You may be eligible for mortgage refinancing if:
+You may be eligible for traditional refinancing if:

 - You're current on your home loan payments

-If you do not have enough equity built up in your home, but have been current on your home loan payments for at least the past 6 months, you may still qualify for mortgage refinancing through the Home Affordable Refinance Program.
+If you think you're not eligible for a traditional refinance but have been current on your home loan payments for at least the past six months, you may still qualify for mortgage refinancing through the Home Affordable Refinance Program.

 Get more details about the steps of mortgage refinancing.

 Now that I'm in the process, what's next?

 Before you call, to save time, gather some financial information that we'll be asking you for.
 Please have handy the following for everyone listed on your home loan: